Hambert/cunsumption/README.md

-# Consumption collection
+# Consumption data collector

-Simple webapp to collect energy consumptions
+Mini webapp in Python to collect and different energy cunsumption.
+Water, electricity and gasoline.